jvs/sourcer/README.rst

     from sourcer import *

-    # Let's parse strings like "Hello, foo!", and just keep the "foo" part:
+    # Let's parse strings like "Hello, foo!", and just keep the "foo" part.
     greeting = 'Hello' >> Opt(',') >> ' ' >> Pattern(r'\w+') << '!'

     # Let's try it on the string "Hello, World!"
     person1 = parse(greeting, 'Hello, World!')
     assert person1 == 'World'

-    # Now let's try omitting the comma, since we made it optional (with "Opt"):
+    # Now let's try omitting the comma, since we made it optional (with "Opt").
     person2 = parse(greeting, 'Hello Chief!')
     assert person2 == 'Chief'

+Some notes about this example:

+* The ``>>`` operator means "Discard the result from the left operand.
+Just return the result from the right operand."
+  * ``Opt`` means "This term is optional.
+Parse it if it's there, otherwise just keep going."
+* ``Pattern`` means "Compile the argument as a regular expression and return the matching string."
+* The ``<<`` operator similarly means "Just return the result from the result from the left operand and discard the result from the right operand."
+* So ``greeting`` means "Parse 'Hello', then optionally parse ',', then parse a string of word characters, and finally parse '!'.
+Discard all of the results except for the string of word characters."

 Example: Parsing Arithmetic Expressions